Skip to content

 In response to this growing concern, the U.S. Preventive Services Task Force (USPSTF) recently lowered the recommended age for general screening from 50 to 45.
 This change aims to catch colorectal cancer earlier in younger adults in order to improve survival rates.

-The lifetime risk for developing colorectal cancer is about one in 24 for men and one in 26 for women, but screening reduces mortality rates by about 50 percent.
+The lifetime risk for developing colorectal cancer is about one in 24 for men and one in 26 for women, but screening reduces mortality rates by about 50%.

-However, McKnight said certain pre-existing conditions such as IBD, Lynch syndrome or genetic predisposition, such as family history of colorectal or other cancers, may require earlier-than-normal testing since these conditions increase risk of getting colorectal cancer.
-He recommends speaking to a doctor to determine your individual risk level.
+However, McKnight said certain pre-existing conditions such as Crohn’s Disease, Ulcerative colitis or Lynch syndrome, or family history of colorectal or other cancers may require earlier-than-normal testing since these conditions increase risk of colorectal cancer.
+Speaking to a doctor is critical, he said, to determine individual risk level.

 “The best screening test for the patient is the one that actually gets done,” he said.